Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Zecariah 9:12

-The New Testament application is found in Paul's letter to the Galatians.
+The New Testament application is discovered in Paul's letter to the Galatians.

 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, and self-control . . .